 Abbot W. Vose (Bill)

-Abbot Williams Vose is the fifth generation of his family to lead the gallery and recently celebrated his forty-fifth year in business.
-Bill and his wife and partner, Marcia Latimore Vose, are delighted to have brought in their daughters, Carey and Elizabeth, as the sixth generation to head the family firm.
+Abbot Williams Vose is the fifth generation of his family to lead the gallery.
+Bill and his wife and partner, Marcia Latimore Vose, are delighted to have brought in their daughter, Carey, as the sixth generation to head the family firm.

 Bill was born and raised in the Boston area.
 He graduated from Hobart College in Geneva, NY, with a degree in American history, which tied in well with his love of American art, especially American Impressionism.
 Ironically, Bill’s father, Robert C. Vose, Jr., tried to steer Bill away from a career in the art business, because of the uncertain financial aspects of the market.
 Bill’s father had led the gallery through the Great Depression and World War II, and the finances had been mired in red ink for over thirty years.
 Bill, however, could not be dissuaded.
 After all, he had been surrounded by his family’s prime American painting collection while growing up and heard his father’s many tales of discovering paintings in attics and dealing with eccentric collectors.